simonhlee/simonhlee/README.md

 - 👋 Hi, I’m Simon.
-I am a developer at (Encored Tech)[https://encoredtech.com], in Seoul, Korea.
+I am a developer at [Encored Tech](https://encoredtech.com), in Seoul, Korea.
 - 📫 How to reach me ... simonhlee97@hotmail.com

 <!---